MilVosk/Text-Technology-Project/README.md

 # Document header
 Since our purpose was to use LAF/GrAF to represent our annotations, we created the Document Header which contains information about the primary data document and annotation document

-#Resource header
+# Resource header
 It provides more detailed information about the resource as a whole

-# Segmentation header:
+# Segmentation header
 In our dataset, each tweet is considered to be one segment.
 Here, we have defined the anchors of each tweet.

 # Annotation document